jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 ## SSH Tunneling

-Remote Provisioners can be configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.
+Gateway Provisioners can be configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.
 SSH tunneling is NOT enabled by default.
-Tunneling can be enabled/disabled via the environment variable `RP_ENABLE_TUNNELING=False`.
-Note, there is no command-line or configuration file support for this variable.
+Tunneling can be enabled/disabled via the environment variable `GP_ENABLE_TUNNELING=False`.
+Note, there is no configuration file support for this variable.

 Note that SSH by default validates host keys before connecting to remote hosts and the connection will fail for invalid or unknown hosts.
 Remote Provisioners honors this requirement, and invalid